prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/docs/api-withPrismicPreviewResolver.md

 land on the preview resolver page within your app, which then redirects them to the blog post with previewed content.

-Every app must have a preview resolver page to properly preview content.
+Every app must have a preview resolver page to preview content.
 This page usually will be created as `/preview` by creating a page at `/src/pages/preview.js`.
 This page should be configured as the preview resolver page in your Prismic repository's settings.
-For more information on updating this setting, see [Prismic's documentation on setting up previews][how-to-set-up-a-preview].
+For more information on updating this setting within Prismic, see [Prismic's documentation on setting up previews][how-to-set-up-a-preview].

 If you choose to keep your access token private by not providing it as part of